dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 ![The Hook Model Illustration](/.attachments/hook-model.jpeg)

 > A _trigger_ is the actuator of behavior—the spark plug in the engine.
-Triggers come in two types: external and internal.8 Habit-forming products start by alerting users with external triggers like an e-mail, a Web site link, or the app icon on a phone.
+Triggers come in two types: external and internal.
+Habit-forming products start by alerting users with external triggers like an e-mail, a Web site link, or the app icon on a phone.
 >
 > ...
 >